-How To Backup iPhone, iPad, iPod Touch (or Restore)
+Backup iPhone, iPad, iPod Touch to iCloud (or Restore)

-Backing up and restoring your iOS device is necessary from time to time.
+Backing up and restoring your iOS device is necessary from time to time and saves your data regularly.
 Fortunately, Apple made it easy and we’ll tell you how to back up iPhone or restore an iPhone using iTunes or iCloud in the following guide.
 First of all, a few words regarding backups and what they include or exclude.
 And why everyone should make use of backups for data safety purposes.

 The nice thing about both iTunes and iCloud backups is that Apple will make sure that any purchased and installed content in the form of apps or music will reappear on your device, as well as your personal settings and preferences including WiFi passwords and health data (in the case of an encrypted backup).
 Backups include nearly all data and settings, apart from files you stored in third-party cloud services such as Gmail and Apple Pay or Touch ID Settings.
 Your fingerprint never leaves the device, which is why you will need to reconfigure it after restoring.

 Backing up your iPhone to iCloud is free for up to 5 GB of data.
 You can upgrade the storage for up to 1 TB (TeraByte) of storage volume if you subscribe to a plan.
 All backups stored within the Apple iCloud are encrypted and can be restored from pretty much anywhere with an internet connection.
 This option is highly recommended, as you can access your backups even if you lose your iPhone or Mac/PC.